 (2) I suggest that you paraphrase what the client has just said to you.
 This serves two very practical purposes.
 Firstly, if you can accurately summarise the key issues the irate person will know that you were listening.
 In addition, you will have the benefit of understanding what the real issues are that need to be addressed.
 Begin this part by saying something like “ I fully appreciate why you might be so upset” Or “ It’s not surprising that you should be so mad”.
 This can take the steam out of their argument in less than 5 seconds.

 (5) The next important step is to ask the client the following question “What would you like me to do”?
 Chances are you know already what is required to fix the problem.
-By asking the client however, you are giving him the opportunity to say what has been on his mind all along.
+By asking the client, however, you are allowing him to say what has been on his mind all along.
 If their request is a reasonable one, then by agreeing to it you are positioning yourself and your organisation as a responsive and customer-focused organisation.
 The final result is that you don’t have to compromise your position as much as you thought.

-(6) If you feel you are really up against it, I suggest you present the following Statement. “ I couldn’t be more sorry, I feel really ashamed” In most cases the clients ego will have been compromised.
+(6) If you feel you are really up against it, I suggest you present the following Statement. “ I couldn’t be more sorry, I feel really ashamed” In most cases, the client’s ego will have been compromised.
 A customer with a bruised ego is not a pretty sight.
 By saying this sentence as presented here, you achieve two things.
-Firstly the client feels that the balance has been re-established and secondly that s/he has clearly got through to you.
+Firstly the client feels that the balance has been re-established and secondly that s/he has got through to you.